 Peppermint (Mentha x piperita officinalis) contains phyto-nutrients that fight diseases.
 This herb has strong anti-oxidant properties.
 It also contains important oils such as menthone, menthol and menthol acetate.

-Peppermint helps alleviate symptoms of irritable bowel syndrome and heartburn.
+Peppermint helps alleviate symptoms of irritable bowel syndrome and heartburn/acid reflux.
 For indigestion, griping pains or symptoms of IBS, have a cup of peppermint infusion (use 1-2 teaspoons dried herb to a cup of water, brew for at least 10 minutes, then strain off the herb and drink hot or cold).

 In aromatherapy, the oil is sometimes used to relieve tension headaches.